 fn main() { tonic_build::compile_protos("proto/hello.proto").unwrap();}

-This will generate the necessary Rust code when you build your project.
+This will generate the necessary Rust code when you build your project using the tonic-build crate.

 Now, let’s implement the gRPC server.
 Modify src/main.rs